makersacademy/bowling-challenge-ruby/README.md

 The user inputs their scores for a game, and it spits out an array of their scores for each frame.

 ## To Do
-- Add a final score to the end of the scorecard
 - Format all the info properly into a nice, helpful scorecard
 - Refactoring!!
 - Redo all the tests!!